bjesus/pipet/README.md

 You can use Go to install Pipet using `go install https://github.com/bjesus/pipet@latest`.
 Otherwise you can run it without installing using `go run`.

 ## Distros
-Packages are currently only available for [Arch Linux](https://aur.archlinux.org/packages/pipet-git).
+Packages are currently only available for [Arch Linux](https://aur.archlinux.org/packages/pipet-git) and Homebrew (`brew tap bjesus/pipet && brew install pipet`).

 # Usage